FTWynn/gologgen/README.md

     ./gologgen_linux_amd64 -conf=simple1.conf

 You might want to tweak the log level as well if you're curious about the steps it's taking.
-INFO is the default.
+WARN is the default.

      ./gologgen_linux_amd64 -conf=simple1.conf -level=DEBUG